Post

 While MicroPython shares most of the syntax and features of standard Python, it has been optimized for resource-constrained environments, making it an ideal choice for microcontrollers like the Raspberry Pi Pico.
 With MicroPython, you can leverage the power of Python to quickly prototype and develop applications for a wide range of projects, from Internet of Things (IoT) devices to robotics and automation systems.

-By combining the ease of use and productivity of Python with the low-level control and performance of microcontrollers, MicroPython opens up new possibilities for developers of all skill levels, enabling them to bring their ideas to life with minimal overhead and complexity.
+By combining the ease of use and productivity of Python with the low-level control of microcontrollers, MicroPython offers developers a simple approach to embedded programming.”.

 Installing MicroPython on Raspberry Pi Pico